madhums/madhums.github.io/work.md

 permalink: /work/
 ---

-Here's a curated list of projects, ongoing oand past.
+Here's a curated list of projects, ongoing and past.

 <br/>